| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 keeping a little distance from me.

-is it true you heard
+Then it turned saying:is it true you heard

 that your beautiful white love